ngkore/OSC-OAM/README.md

     ./application/patch-pmbulk.sh
     ```

-To access the SDNR web interface, first do the port forwarding to system `8181`, then use the following URL:
+To access the SDNR web interface, first do the port forwarding to system `8181`:

 ```bash
 kubectl port-forward -n onap svc/sdnc-web 8181:8080 --address 0.0.0.0
 ```

+then use the following URL to access the SDNC GUI:

 ```text
 http://<vm-ip>:8181/odlux/index.html